-In some cases, the ulcer becomes worse, badly infected and does not heal.
+In some cases, the ulcer worsens, becomes badly infected and does not heal.
 Sometimes infection spreads to nearby bones or joints, which can be difficult to clear, even with a long course of antibiotics.
 Occasionally, the tissue in parts of the foot cannot survive and the only solution then is to surgically remove (amputate) the affected part.

 What care can I expect if I am admitted to hospital with a diabetic foot problem?

 If you have a diabetic foot problem, you will be able to get most of the treatment you need from your GP or other health professionals working in the community.
 However, there are some problems which may require you to go into hospital for treatment.
 The National Institute for Health and Care Excellence (NICE) has released some guidance as to what you can expect if this should happen:

 - You should expect to be treated by a team which deals especially with people who have diabetic foot problems.
 This team usually includes:

 - A specialist in diabetes.

 - A surgeon who deals with diabetic foot problems.

 - A person qualified to diagnose and treat foot disorders (a podiatrist - previously called a chiropodist).

 - A tissue viability nurse (who assesses whether the skin and underlying tissues of your feet have been affected by circulation changes due to diabetes).

 - You should be given information about your foot condition.